sara-sabr/ITStrategy/presentations/en/2020-11-30-Introduction-to-OSS.md

 --

-> The average percentage of open source in the codebases of the applications scanned grew from 36% last year to 57%, suggesting that a large number of applications now contain much more open source than proprietary code.
+> The average percentage of open source in the codebases of the applications scanned grew **from 36% last year to 57%**, suggesting that a large number of applications now contain much more open source than proprietary code.

 HelpNetSecurity - [The percentage of open source code in proprietary apps is rising](https://www.helpnetsecurity.com/2018/05/22/open-source-code-security-risk/)

 Note:

+- In 2018, **percentage** of source code of proprietary applications being **OSS doubled** over the course of 1 year
 - Doesn't mean to stop purchasing software licences
+  - Understand that OSS is in pretty much all software we use today
-- Modern software development is about reusing powerful OSS
+- Modern software development and operations is about reusing powerful OSS
   - Components
   - Frameworks
   - Fully fledged OSS products, COTS-like